top of page

 • Entrepreneurship: UJ, Stellenbosch, AUC

-• Internships/industry placements
+• Internships and industry placements

 • Soft skills and digital skills training